 There’s a saying among some dog fanciers: “There’s no such thing as a bad dog breed.”
 By that, they mean that no type of dog is dangerous by its very nature.
 If adopted by a loving family, they say, even the most notorious dog breeds will become friendly and peaceful.

 We should also pay attention to actions taken by experts in dog training and management.
 Lawmakers across North America have passed what’s called “breed-specific legislation” to regulate (and sometimes ban) the sale of certain types of dogs.
-Some insurance companies will refuse to cover households which contain specific dog breeds.
-If these authorities are convinced some breeds pose extra dangers, we should probably be extra-cautious around those animals.
+Some insurance companies will refuse to cover households that contain specific dog breeds.
+If these authorities are convinced some breeds pose extra dangers, we should probably be extra cautious around those animals.

 10 Potentially Dangerous Dog Breeds to Be Aware Of